onehashai/onehash-connect/zerver/webhooks/opencollective/doc.md

-This integration currently supports getting notifications to a stream of your Zulip instance, when a new member signs-up on an **Open Collective** page.
+This integration currently supports getting notifications to a stream of your Connect instance, when a new member signs-up on an **Open Collective** page.

 1. {!create-stream.md!}